NSHipster/articles/2012-08-13-nsincrementalstore.md

 framework: Foundation
 rating: 9.5
 published: true
-description: Even for a blog dedicated to obscure APIs, `NSIncrementalStore` sets a new standard.
+description: Even for a blog dedicated to obscure APIs, <tt>NSIncrementalStore</tt> sets a new standard.
 It was introduced in iOS 5, with no more fanfare than the requisite entry in the SDK changelog.
-Ironically, it is arguably the most important thing to come out of iOS 5, beckoning to completely change the way we build apps.
+Ironically, it is arguably the most important thing to come out of iOS 5, which will completely change the way we build apps from here on out.
 ---

 Even for a blog dedicated to obscure APIs, `NSIncrementalStore` brings a new meaning to the word "obscure".